EmadQais/ProdLDA-Short-Text/README.md

 # ProdLDA in Short Text 🚀

 Welcome to ProdLDA, a powerful Python implementation of the ProdLDA algorithm!
-ProdLDA stands for Product of Experts Latent Dirichlet Allocation, a cutting-edge extension of Latent Dirichlet Allocation (LDA) for modeling topic interactions.
+ProdLDA stands for Product of Experts Latent Dirichlet Allocation that treat with short text analysis, a cutting-edge extension of Latent Dirichlet Allocation (LDA) for modeling topic interactions.

 ## 🛠️ Installation